clevecque/SocialCircle/README.md

 where A is the number of pages of user A, B is the number of pages of user B and A ∩ B is the number of common pages.
 * This affinity will map the nodes: the closer they are the higher number of common pages they have.
 This affinity is also supposed to take into account the fact that some people like a lot more pages than another and it could skew the affinity.
 * The links between the nodes are drawn between some of your friends that are themselves friends.
-* The color matches the year you added them
+* The color matches the year you added them except for the pink node that represents the main user
 * The size matches the number of pages the liked
 * For the different categories displayed you can find which sub-categories they gather in the file `likes_categories.json` and modify them if you like.